mapswipe/mapswipe/docs/develop-ios.md

 6. Run `cd ios && bundle exec pod install` -> Install (mostly copy) the dependencies for iOS
 7. Login in Xcode as mapswipe.dev@gmail.com.
 Why ?
 This allows to share the signing certificates between developers with fastlane match.
 8. Get Access to the gitlab repo with the certificates
-9. Run `fastlane match development` -> Get the certificates from GitLab repo and add them to your keychain.
+9. Run `fastlane ios matchDev` -> Get the certificates from GitLab repo and add them to your keychain.
 A password is needed to decrypt the certificates.
 10. Build & run the target mapswipe in debug.
 11. Check that the tests are passing locally: Run `fastlane ios test`